Evaluating Website Technologies

 If a business does happen to get a website developed in pure HTML (where there is no use of a CMS, Shopping Cart, or other online software) then updates are a bit more difficult for the average user.

 In order to make any changes or updates to a website built with basic HTML, one of two things will be required:

 - the learning of HTML (Hyper-Text-Markup-Language)

 This means even the simplest of changes such as a misspelled word can require professional assistance.

 Basic HTML development is often reserved for simple one or two page websites with basic informational needs.
 Normally anytime there is more content or pages requried, a designer will save time by using a CMS system versus coding in basic HTML.

 For those looking for basic HTML development, costs can vary from a couple hundred or less for basic HTML updates/changes, upwards of a few hundred or more for developing a couple page HTML website.

-Every business, even if within the same industry, will have its own needs.
-Each business must address which of the above four directions is best for its own website development goals.
+Every business, even if within the same industry, will have unique web needs.
+Each business must address which of the above four directions (or combinations thereof) is best for its own website development goals.
 Whether using a CMS, e-Commerce, Custom Application, or Basic HTML, each has its own pro's and con's for each individual business.

 Newsletter Archive Topics